evagabriela/TWU_Prep-Work/Module3 - SqliteAnswers.md

-# BiBlioteca Database Questions and Answers
+# Biblioteca Database Questions and Answers

 ## Who checked out the book ‘The Hobbit’?
 ### Answer: